bakwankawa/bakwankawa/README.md

   - Implement fine tuning to classify, detect, and predict something from popular datasets including time series, images, and test data.
   - Implement a pipeline to automate preprocessing, training, and predictig a model.
 2. Fullstack Engineer
   - Creating a basic 3 that contains API, service, and data access layer using SpringBoot
   -
 3. Data analysts

-The progress of each

 ### Connect with me:
 <a href="https://www.linkedin.com/in/mahatma-kawa-94a691224/">